-The Raise the Wage Act gradually increases the federal minimum wage to $15 an hour in 2024.
-Forty million Americans—nearly 30 percent of the workforce—would benefit from the increase, including many education support professionals essential the daily operation of our schools.
+The Senate’s Raise the Wage Act would gradually increase the federal minimum wage to $15 an hour by 2024.
+Forty million Americans—nearly 30 percent of the workforce—would benefit from the increase, including many education support professionals essential to the daily operation of our schools.

-Send an email urging your senators to cosponsor S. 150 and an email urging your representative in the House to VOTE YES on H.R.
-582.
+Send an email urging your senators to cosponsor S. 150.

 Equal pay for equal work is NOT today’s reality.
 Women still earn just 80 cents for every dollar earned by men, with women of color receiving even less.

-Email your members of Congress and urge them to support the Paycheck Fairness Act.
+Email your senators and urge them to support the Paycheck Fairness Act.